sophia-alexanian/armenian_womens_writing_analysis/README.md

 I also extend gratitude to [Robert Zupancic](https://www.linkedin.com/in/robert-zupancic/), a fellow UofT engineering student (and my ECE241 lab partner), for doing a final code review.

-P.S.
-Robert and I created a piano and drum kit simulator for FPGA using Verilog for our final ECE241 project.
-If you're interested in seeing my work in a hardware description language (as opposed to a high-level programming language), feel free to check out our (censored for academic integrity purposes) work [here](https://github.com/RoZ4/Pianissimo-for-the-FPGA).

 [Back to Top](#armenian-womens-writing-analysis)